Viberzi Side Effects

 Patients and their doctors reported that serious pancreatitis developed within a week of starting treatment with Viberzi.
 Some patients experienced symptoms after just one or two doses of the medicine.

-A 2018 analysis of adverse event reports in the journal of Alimentary Pharmacology and Therapeutics noted that nearly 40 percent of pancreatitis cases developed within the first or second dose of the drug.
+A 2018 analysis of adverse event reports with Viberzi in the journal of Alimentary Pharmacology and Therapeutics noted that nearly 40 percent of pancreatitis cases developed within the first or second dose of the drug.
 About half of the reported cases occurred in patients without a gallbladder.

 “Among the 68 patients who reported their gallbladder status, 56 of them did not have a gallbladder and received the currently recommended dosage of Viberzi.”

+A contraindication to use of the drug in patients without a gallbladder was added to the drug in November 2017.
 People who suffered pancreatitis while taking the medication are suing Allergan.
 Viberzi lawsuits say the company failed to warn of this potential risk.